michaelrgarcia/transfervision-docs/docs/backend/index.md

 # The backend

 The backend is made unnecessarily complex due to the fact that it relies entirely on AWS services.
-Most of TransferVision's logic is facilitated here.
+Through optimizations, these services are what allow me to keep costs at an abosolute minimum.

 TransferVision utilizes the following services: